-On , filed i ts notice of (dat (of utility) 1 to increase water and wa stewater rates ir County pursuant to this Statute.
-The filing is s subject to review by the Commission Sta ff for accuracy and co mpleteness.
-V Vater rates wi ill increase by y approximately % and wa astewater rates by %.
-These ra tes should be reflected for service rendered on or after · (date)
+On, filed its notice of (date) (name of utility) intention with the Florida Public Se ervice Commission to increase water and wastewater rates in County pursuant to this Statute.
+The filing is subject to review by the Commission Staff for accuracy an d completeness.
+Water rates will increase by approximately % and wastewater rates by %.
+These rates should be reflected for service rendered on or after (date)

-Exception
+Excep ption

 hereby waives the right to implement

 (name of utility)

-a pass-through rate increase within 45 days of filing, as provided by Section 367.081(4)(b)
+a pass-through rate increase within 45 days of filing, as provided by Section 367.081(4)(b),

-Florida Statutes, in order that the pass-through and index rate increase may both be implemented
+Florida Statutes, in order that the pass-through ar nd index rate increase may both be implemented

-together 60 days after the official filing date of this notice of intention.
+together 60 days after the official filing date of th is notice of intention.

 Signature:

-T'.1
+Title:

-(To be used if an index and pass-through rate increase are requested jointly.)
+(To be used if an index and pass-through rate incr rease are requested jointly.)